Does My Child Have Autism?

-There are different opinions among doctors, parents, and experts about what causes autism and how best to treat it, and much that we still don’t know.
-But on one fact, everyone agrees: early and intensive intervention helps.
+There are different opinions among doctors, parents, and experts about what causes autism and how best to treat it, but also there is much that we still don’t know.
+There is one fact, however, that everyone agrees on: early and intensive intervention helps.
 For children at risk and children who show early signs, it can make all the difference.

 As a parent, you’re in the best position to spot the earliest warning signs of autism.
 You know your child better than anyone and observe behaviors and quirks that a pediatrician, in a quick fifteen-minute visit, might not have the chance to see.
 Your child’s pediatrician can be a valuable partner, but don’t discount the importance of your own observations and experience.
 The key is to educate yourself so you know what’s normal and what’s not.